741 Colonel Ledyard Highway

 Mayor Allyn went on to address the “Suspense File, explaining that each year the Tax

-Collector presents a list of accounts classified as “Uncollectable” to be transferred to
+Collector presented a list of accounts classified as “Uncollectable” to be transferred

 property and motor vehicle, from an active status to a non-active status.
 However, he